Back to blog

 Residency & Practical Details

-Permanent residency requires purchasing real estate worth at least $750,000 (expedited) or $250,000+ (standard processing).
-Annual residency permit available for $1,000/year without property.
-Close to the US (35-minute flight from Miami), English-speaking, stable democracy.
+Permanent residency requires real estate of at least $750,000 (expedited) or $250,000+ (standard processing).
+A renewable annual residency permit is available at approximately $1,000/year without property purchase.
+Proximity to the US (35-minute flight from Miami), English-speaking environment, and stable governance are commonly cited features.

 13. Vanuatu — Zero Tax With Citizenship by Investment